electronick1/stairs_doc/source/index.html.md

 ```

-Stairs is complitely based on stepist.
-You can just define new stepist app with new "broken" engine,
+Stairs is based completely on stepist.
+You can just define a new stepist app with a new "broken" engine,
-and your stairs project is ready to go
+and your stairs project is ready to go.

 [Stepist](https://github.com/electronick1/stepist)